bashtage/sphinx-material/docs/customization.rst

    It must be set if repo_url is set.
 ``repo_type``
    Must be one of github, gitlab or bitbucket.
-``base_url``
-   Specify a base_url used to generate sitemap.xml links.
-   If not specified, then no sitemap will be built.
 ``globaltoc_depth``
    The maximum depth of the global TOC; set it to -1 to allow unlimited depth.
 ``globaltoc_collapse``